pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

 \end{align}
 $$

-This slightly complicates computation across $N$-tiles: we must track the online maximum and the sum of exponentials with the maximum subtracted.
+Note that we are substracting a matrix and a vector, referring to the traditional broadcasting mechanism in PyTorch.
+This modification complicates our tiled implementation: we must track the online maximum across $N$-tiles and the sum of translated exponentials.
 This can be seen as a reduction with the following operator:

 $$
 \begin{array}{rcl} \oplus: & (\mathbb{R} \times \mathbb R) \times (\mathbb{R} \times \mathbb R) & \longrightarrow \mathbb{R} \times \mathbb R \\[3pt] & (m_1, s_1),(m_2,s_2) & \longmapsto \left( \max(m_1, m_2) , s_1 \cdot e^{x_1 - \max(x_1, x_2)} + s_2 \cdot e^{x_2 - \max(x_1, x_2)} \right), \end{array}
 $$

-The initial sequence would be transformed as well:
+The initial sequence would be transformed by the map

 $$
 x_1, x_2, \dots, x_n \rightsquigarrow (x_1, e^0), (x_2, e^0), \dots, (x_n, e^0).
 $$

-The algorithm is modified as follows:
+We are now ready to present the full algorithm:

 ```python
 for m in range(0, M, BLOCK_SIZE_M):